Cosmoglobe/zodipy/README.md

 ```
 ![plot](imgs/zodi_planck_weighted.png)

-This simulation closely resembles map making in the time-ordered domain, with the hit maps playing a significant role on the outputted emission due to the motion of Earth through the interplanetary dust.
+This simulation closely resembles map making in the time-ordered domain, with
+the hit maps playing a significant role on the outputted emission due to the
+motion of Earth through the interplanetary dust.

-The hit maps used in the above example was somewhat arbitrarily chosen hit maps (stripes of 10 degrees perpendicular to the ecliptic).
+The hit maps used in the above example was somewhat arbitrarily chosen (stripes
+of 10 degrees perpendicular to the ecliptic).

 ## Interplanetary dust models
 Zodipy uses the [Kelsall et al.